Harrisville, Queensland: Amenities

 Harrisville Uniting Church is at 4 Hall Street (27.8119°S 152.6680°E).
 It is part of the South Moreton Presbytery of the Uniting Church in Australia.

+Hayes Oval is located on Pollock Street and is home to The Fassifern Bombers.

 Attractions

 The Harrisville Historical Society maintains a museum in Queen Street which includes a rain-gun used during the 1902 drought.